The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 More photos, video and information on my Kilt Rock Skye and Mealt Falls article.

 (For example, Two Scots Abroad enjoyed it in their 3 Day Skye High Tour by Haggis Adventures.)

 10 - Staffin Beach / Slipway

 The road right after Staffin will take you to its beaches and beautiful cliffs.

 11 - Flodaigearraidh - Loch Langaig (Isle of Skye off the beaten track)

 A stop I was not expecting but really loved.
-As we drove towards the northern tip of Skye island, I spotted a parking.
+As we drove towards the northern tip of Skye Island, I spotted a carpark.
 A short walk took me to the beautiful Loch Langaig and the mountains behind.

 Photos and information on the article about Loch Langaig and the North of the isle of Skye

 As it was late, I only drove by the Museum of island life.
 Located in the North of the island, it allows you to step back in time and discover how the Skye islanders were living 100 years ago: cottages, tools...